 Inhibin in the female can also be diminished by GnRH and enhanced by insulin-like growth factor-1 (IGF-1).

-Activin is a glycoprotein that is produced within granulosa cells in females and sertoli cells in the male.
+Activin is a glycoprotein is a reproductive hormone that is produced within granulosa cells in females and sertoli cells in the male.
 Activin is thought to play an almost directly opposite role to that of inhibin and is involved in many physiological functions including stimulation of FSH synthesis and other roles including cell proliferation, cell differentiation, apoptosis and homeostasis.

 The target tissue for activin in the male is the epididymis where it enhances spermatogenesis via increased FSH secretion.
 Activin also enhances the effect of LH on the testes.